Onuora Nzekwu

 Onuora Nzekwu (OON) also known as Joseph Onuora Nzekwu (19 February 1928 – 21 April 2017) was a Nigerian professor, writer and editor from the Igbo people.
-He is author of the 1961 novel Wand of Noble Wood and the 1963 novel Eze Goes to School which was among the African Writers Series.
+He is author of the 1961 novel Wand of Noble Wood and the 1963 novel Eze Goes to School, which was among the African Writers Series.

 Biography

-Nzekwu was born in Kafanchan, Kaduna State, to Mr. Obiese Nzekwu and Mrs. Mary Ogugua Nzekwu (née Aghadiuno) of Onitsha in Anambra State.
+Nzekwu was born in Kafanchan, Kaduna State in the north-western part of Nigeria, to Mr. Obiese Nzekwu and Mrs. Mary Ogugua Nzekwu (née Aghadiuno) of Onitsha, a city in Anambra State in the southeastern region of Nigeria.
 In January 1956, Nzekwu joined the Federal Civil Service and worked as an editorial assistant at the Nigeria Magazine division of the Federal Ministry of Information and Communications, from 1956 to 1958.
 In 1958, he took over the position of editor-in-chief of the magazine.
 Nzekwu continued to run the Nigeria Magazine division of the Federal Ministry of Information and Communications until 1966, when the Nigerian crisis compelled him to transfer his services to the Eastern Nigeria Public Service.

 He began as a senior information officer at Eastern Nigeria, a post that combined the roles of Information Ministry and Cultural officer.
 In 1968, he was promoted deputy director of the newly created Cultural Division.
 At the end of hostilities in January 1970, Nzekwu returned to the Federal Ministry of Information in May and was assigned to the information division as senior information officer.

 Nzekwu worked as general manager of News Agency of Nigeria (NAN) until 1 July 1979, when he then took over the position of substantive general manager.
 He retired from the Nigeria Public Service in 1985, after presiding over the affairs of NAN for nearly eight years and servicing his country’s government for 39 years.

 Awards

 Onuora Nzekwu received the Rockefeller Foundation Fellowship in 1961, which enabled him to study American Methods of Magazine Production with Crafts Horizons in New York.
 In 1964, he was awarded a UNESCO Fellowship, which allowed him to study copyright administration for three months in Geneva, Prague, Paris, London, New York and Washington.

-On 8 August 2006, News Agency of Nigeria observed its 30th anniversary during celebrations at Abuja.
+On 8 August 2006, News Agency of Nigeria observed its 30th anniversary during celebrations at Abuja, the federal capital territory of Nigeria.
 The NAN presented a plaque, with the engraving "Maker of NAN", to Nzekwu.
 In December 2008, Nzekwu was conferred with the Nigerian national honour of Officer of the Order of the Niger (OON).